 In those two years things diminished considerably because a lot of people died.
 Then the Armistice arrived ending WW1 and we were all placed together and taken to the station at Kiouplia [Kuplu] and there they told us they would take us to Constantinople.
 They loaded us on trains and we reached the first station called Vizier Hani [Vezir Cami].
 We then arrived at Nicomedia [Izmit] and stayed there in the trains, and at last we reached Constantinople, at Haidar Pasha.
 From there they took us to Catikioy [Kadıköy] and put us in a Greek school there.
 We stayed there for two months.
 All the Greeks raised money for us and prepared a soup kitchen for us until we left.

 After two months they put us on a steamship and on the 2nd of January 1919 they transported us back to Ayvalık.
 Only half of us returned.
 Everyone went to their houses.
 My father still had the 25 orphans in our home like one big family.
 After a week passed he went out and shouted the names of all the children around Ayvalık and everyone came to take their children.
 Some of the children were collected by the brothers and sisters of the parents.
 People didn't know how to thank him.
 In fact the Chancellor as well as many officials congratulated him too.
 He said, “I did what a father should do for his children.
 I just feel sorry for our fellow town-folk who were killed on the streets and others who died from severe diseases.”

-From the book: Koinos Logos (Common Voice) by Elli Papadimitriou, 1st edition, Ermis, 2003.
+Translated from: Koinos Logos (Common Voice) by Elli Papadimitriou, 1st edition, Ermis, 2003.